puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The name of the route table.
 This is the value of the AWS Name tag.

 #####`vpc`
 *Optional* VPC to assign the route table to.
+This parameter is set at creation only; it is not affected by updates.

 #####`region`
 *Optional* The region in which to launch the route table.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`routes`
 *Optional* Individual routes for the routing table.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array of 'destination_cidr_block' and 'gateway' values:

 ~~~
 routes => [